Last updated: February 2017

 Some consumers buying cosmetics may want to look for them on the label and try to avoid them.

-Parabens are linked to cancer, endocrine disruption, reproductive toxicity, immunotoxicity, neurotoxicity and skin irritation.
+Parabens are also linked to hormone disruption, reproductive toxicity, immunotoxicity, neurotoxicity and skin irritation.

 Synthetic fragrances are commonly used in personal care products and often contain as many as 200 ingredients.
 These ingredients are, however, considered to be trade secrets, so companies don’t have to tell us what they are.
 However, studies suggest a number of possible negative effects of the compounds used to create them including: